puppetlabs/education-builds/README.markdown

 First create a base VM without any bootstrap applied:
 - `packer build -var-file=student.json educationbase.json`

-**There is a VMware bug related to timezones, which needs to be fixed by adding the following line to the .vmx file of the base VM.**

-    rtc.diffFromUTC=0

 To initiate a packer build of the student vm on the base vm:
 - `packer build -var-file=student.json educationbuild.json`